-Some Recent Publications (undergraduates underlined, * indicates graduate student):
+Some Relevant Publications (undergraduates underlined, * indicates graduate student):

 Shultz, S., A. E. Dunham, K. Root, S. Soucy, S. Carroll, & L. Ginzburg.
 1999/02/06/08/11/12.
 Conservation Biology with RAMAS Ecolab.
 Sinaur Associates, Mass.
 251pp.
 (Undergraduate text/lab book teaches students quantitative conservation biology and wildlife management) Latest release in digital form available from Web School of Science.
 Click here for reviews.